Pandarus: Classical literature

 In Homer's Iliad, Pandarus is a renowned archer and the son of Lycaon.
 Pandarus, who fought on the side of Troy in the Trojan War and led a contingent from Zeleia, first appeared in Book Two of the Iliad.
 In Book Four, he is tricked by Athena, who wishes for the destruction of Troy and assumes the form of Laodocus, son of Antenor, to shoot and wound Menelaus with an arrow, sabotaging a truce that could potentially have led to the peaceful return of Helen of Troy.
 He then attempts to kill Diomedes at close range, since Athena is protecting him from his deadly arrows, while Aeneas acts as his charioteer.
 Diomedes narrowly survives the attack, though, retaliating with a deadly blow that knocks Pandarus out of the chariot.
 Diomedes then pursues Aeneas, who is saved by his mother Aphrodite.

 Pandarus is also the name of a companion of Aeneas in Virgil's Aeneid.
-His skull is cut in half vertically by Turnus' sword in Book IX of the Aeneid; this ending his life and causing a panic among the other Trojans.
+His skull is cut in half vertically by Turnus' sword in Book IX of the Aeneid, ending his life and causing a panic among the other Trojans.

 Later literature

 Pandarus appears in Il Filostrato by Giovanni Boccaccio, in which he plays the role of a go-between in the relationship of his cousin Criseyde and the Trojan prince Troilus, the younger brother of Paris and Hector.
 Boccaccio himself derived the story from Le Roman De Troie, by 12th-century poet Benoît de Sainte-Maure.
 This story is not part of classical Greek mythology.
 Both Pandarus and other characters in the medieval narrative who carry names from the Iliad are quite different from Homer's characters of the same name.

 In Geoffrey Chaucer’s poem Troilus and Criseyde (1370), Pandarus plays the same role, though Chaucer's Pandarus is Criseyde's uncle, not her cousin.
 Chaucer's Pandarus is of special interest because he is constructed as an expert rhetorician, who uses dozens of proverbs and proverbial sayings to bring the lovers Troilus and Criseyde together.
 When his linguistic fireworks fail at the end of the story, the proverb and human rhetoric in general are questioned as reliable means of communication.

 William Shakespeare used the medieval story again in his play Troilus and Cressida (1609).
-Shakespeare's Pandarus is more of a bawd than Chaucer's, and he is a lecherous and degenerate individual.
+Shakespeare's Pandarus is more of a bawd than Chaucer's, as well as being lecherous and degenerate.

-In The Duke's Children by Anthony Trollope when the Duke of Omnium suspects Mrs Finn of encouraging his daughter's romance he refers to her as a 'she-Pandarus'.
+In The Duke's Children by Anthony Trollope, when the Duke of Omnium suspects Mrs. Finn of encouraging his daughter's romance, he refers to her as a 'she-Pandarus'.

 In "The Sailor Who Fell From Grace With The Sea" by Yukio Mishima, Pandarus is mentioned briefly during an internal contemplation by the character Ryuji Tsukazaki.